 Lech Kaczynski abused his authority before in such a situations, and was aware of the consequences possible.
 He ignored this and overstepped his authority one last time, fatally.
 Therefore he is criminally liable for murder in any legal jurisdiction I have experience with.
 Gross negligence is clearly there, and in my book, Lech Kaczynski will forever be known as a murderer to me.

 His selfish actions have devastated a nation, many families directly, and opened old wounds that might not ever heal right now.
 I hope someday President Kaczynski will be shown to children as an example of someone abusing their authority, even if it was innocuously until the very end.
 By all accounts Kaczynski was a passionate and likable person that somehow got so disconnected from reality having power, that he abused it in a way that killed 95 other people.
 I hope my work serves to represent this truth.

 Work details: Acrylic 60x80cm on white canvas.
 Names written represent the 96 people killed in the Smolensk crash.
 The painting depicts Lech Kaczynski flying atop the Polish eagle supposedly impaired by alcohol.
 He is desecrating the eagle by stealing its crown symbolizing his abuse of power and the desecration to the glorious history of those now buried alongside him in Wawel Cathedral in Krakow.
 The stamped exclamation of “Laduj!”
 (Land!) characterizes his final mandate.
 He decided like vetoing a law, that everyone aboard should be extinguished by the stamp of his wreckless authority.

-Other notes: I paid a visit in late 2010 to Wawel Cathedral which I will detail in a later blog.
+Other notes: I paid a visit in late 2010 to Wawel Cathedral.